andyhuang93/Student-Class-Scheduler/README.md

 - Can run on command-line or a interactive web app interface (streamlit)

 ## How to use:
+- Run in terminal 'streamlit run app.py' to open the interactive browser
--  You enter the classes you want to take for the upcoming semester.
+-  You can then enter the classes you want to take for the upcoming semester,
--  Select the days you prefer to take classes on
+-  Select the days you prefer to take classes on,
--  (Optional) - Enter any time/class periods with their respective days that you want to avoid
+-  (Optional) - Enter any time/class periods with their respective days that you want to avoid,
 -  Click generate schedules to view results with the highest scores displayed first

 ## Screenshots